Imam Ali al-Hadi

-Imam al- Hadi (a.s) became the Imam of his time at the tender age of 6 years.
-This time however the people were used to the idea of Imams having knowledge from Allah (s.w) (as his father became an imam at the age of 8 years) and so they were not surprised that he could be an Imam at that age.
+Imam al Hadi (a.s) became the Imam of his time at the tender age of 6 years.
+The people were used to the idea of the Imams (a.s) having knowledge from Allah which is not dependent on age as Muhammad al Jawad (a.s) became an Imam at the age of 8 years and so they were not surprised that al Hadi (a.s), his son, could be an Imam at 6 years old.

 However, Mutawakil, the Caliph who had killed his father still had hope that he could influence the mind of Imam al-Hadi (a.s) as he was so young.
 He therefore ordered a teacher who hated Ahlul-Bayt to become the private tutor of the young Imam (a.s) to try and influence his thinking because he was so afraid his intelligence

-The teacher that was chosen was called al-Junaydi and who did not like the family of the prophet.
+The teacher that was chosen was called al-Junaydi and who did not like the family of Prophet Muhammad (s.a.w).

 One day, after Al-Junaydi started teaching Imam al Hadi (a.s), someone asked him: